Close Menu

 • Pre-Writing Activities for 2-Year-Olds That Actually Work

-• How to Encourage a Toddler to Write (Without Pushing Too Hard)
+• How to Encourage a Toddler to Write Without Pushing Too Hard

 • My Biggest Lesson as a Parent

-If you’re a parent watching your toddler make those first marks on paper, you might wonder: Is this actually helping them learn?
-The short answer is yes.
-Those messy scribbles are the foundation of toddler drawing and writing development.
+If you’re a parent watching your toddler make those first marks on paper, you’ve probably wondered, ‘Is this actually doing anything?’

 Understanding Toddler Scribbling as a Developmental Milestone